Ready to say goodbye to student loan debt for good? Learn More

 Let’s Summarize…

-The means test is one of the most complicated bankruptcy forms.
-If the bankruptcy means test shows that your household income is less than the median household in your state, you pass the Chapter 7 means test.
-If your average income exceeds the median income, you may still be eligible for Chapter 7 bankruptcy based on the extended means test calculation.
+The means test is one of the most complicated parts of the bankruptcy law.
+If it shows that your household income is less than the state median household where you live, you pass the Chapter 7 means test.
+If your average income exceeds the median income, you may still be eligible for Chapter 7 bankruptcy if your income is less than your allowable expenses.

 Check out the video below ⬇️ for more!